 Martens settled in Britain after the last ice age, around 10,000 years ago, thriving in the ancient greenwood of the Mesolithic period.
-Roaming freely over the entirety of Britain, martens were abundant and widespread, perfectly adapted to forest life, living, hunting and mating beneath the leafy cover of our native woodland, nesting above ground in tree hollows.
+Roaming freely over the entirety of Britain, martens were abundant and widespread, perfectly adapted to forest life, living, hunting and mating beneath the leafy cover of our native woodland, nesting above ground in tree-hollows.
 Now, with much of our ancient woodland lost, few marten populations survive outside their stronghold in Scotland.
-Major deforestation in the 18th and 19th century caused this decline, along with persecution from game keepers and farmers.
+Major deforestation in the 18th and 19th centuries caused this decline, along with persecution from gamekeepers and farmers.
 By the 20th century, martens had all but disappeared from most parts of Britain.

 The precarious status of the pine marten has ensured them full legal protection, and it is an offence to kill, capture, damage or disturb them.
 This, however, is not enough.
 Their precious habitat needs to be protected, improved and restored.
 Unlike some British animals, pine martens cannot adapt to urban environments, and will avoid even open countryside.
 They depend upon the protection of the wildwood, the guardianship of trees, peaceful places away from the industry of man.
 Pine martens are unlikely to recover on their own, and pioneering projects like that of the Vincent Wildlife Trust are essential to help restore these beautiful mammals back to their former numbers and distribution.